wp-plugins/postman-smtp/readme.txt

 == Changelog ==

+= 1.6.1 =
+* (TBD): Add option for MailPoet
+* (TBD): Add option for MyMail

 = 1.6 =
+* (TBD): Help screens
 * Log all email attempts with error messages (if any)
-* Help screens
 * View the damn logs!
+* (TBD): View the details of a single log entry! - http://www.ericmmartin.com/projects/simplemodal/ ?
-* (TBD): delete logs on purge
+* (TBD): delete logs on purge - separate Log Delete to its own class, instantiate in Admin class, and re-use that code
 * Preference screen for logging
-* (TBD): Add option for MailPoet
+* (TBD): Add MX and SPF to diagnostic data
 * (TBD): Highlight Logging option to users
 * Obscure password from front-end
 * Ask to see password when typing
-* (TBD): Check for GoDaddy SMTP server during Wizard and suggest that they install Gmail Extension
+* (TBD): Check for GoDaddy SMTP server during Wizard and use that SMTP server
-* Check for Gmail during intro and remember for smtp id check and gmail extension option.
+* (TBD): Check for Gmail during wizard and remember for gmail api option.
+* (TBD): Check for well-known domains and warn when configuring the wrong SMTP server
+* (TBD): Warn when using AUTH with NO encryption
-* (TBD): Wizard check server ID when configuring Gmail/Yahoo/Hotmail
+* (TBD): Wizard check server ID when configuring Gmail/Yahoo/Hotmail (MITM)
+* (TBD): Enable logging in Wizard
+* (TBD): Present choices to user when select the auth type and socket in wizard more elegantly (radio buttons?)
+* (TBD): Delivery mode - production, logging, test

 = 1.5.13 - 2015-04-18 =
 * Minor fix in Wizard: OAuth labels weren't updating dynamically (since v1.5.11)